Eunggseo/cse15l-lab-reports/lab-report-4-week-8.md

   Reviewed Code:

   Yes.
-The other group can get the right outputs exclude "`google.com" by checking whther there has any backticks within the parenthesis to determine the link is invalid or not.
+The other group may get the right outputs exclude "`google.com" by checking whther there has any backticks within the parenthesis to determine the link is invalid or not.

 * ### Do you think there is a small (<10 lines) code change that will make your program work for **snippet 2** and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.
    My Code:

-  Yes.
-I can get the right outputs exclude "`google.com" by checking whther there has any backticks within the parenthesis to determine the link is invalid or not.
+   No. I cannot change the code to make it work by editing less than 10 lines.
+Since the error is quite hard to find and determine which brackets/parenthesis should be used.

   Reviewed Code:

   Yes.
-The other group can consider the brackets if the next bracket has an opposite facing direction.
+The other group may consider the brackets if the next bracket has an opposite facing direction.
 If-else statement is also a helpful way to solve it.

 * ### Do you think there is a small (<10 lines) code change that will make your program work for **snippet 3** and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

+   My Code:

+   No. The change would exceed 10 lines.
+Since I need to check every line to find a for a close bracket/parenthesis.
+When coming across a open bracket/parenthesis, everything before needs to be discarded.

+  Reviewed Code:

+  No. They may need a more involved change.
+Since they need to check every line to find a for a close bracket/parenthesis.
+When coming across a open bracket/parenthesis, everything before need to be discarded.